UhhhAaron/SaladBind/MINERS.md

 Supported GPUS: NVIDIA, AMD

-### lolminer
+### lolMiner

-lolminer supports Ethash, Etchash, beamv3 and EQUI144_5 (Bitcoin Gold).
+lolMiner supports Ethash, Etchash, beamv3 and EQUI144_5 (Bitcoin Gold).
 It has a fee of 0.75% on Ethash and Etchash, and 1% on beamv3 and EQUI144_5.

 Supported OS: Windows, Linux